NetaScale/SCAL-UX/README.md

 Two major components of its kernel can currently be conceptualised:

-- VXK: a lightweight system providing primitives like (preemptively-multitasked) processes, threads, virtual memory management, IPC, interrupt handling, etc.
+- VXK (standing for the Valutron Executive, known in short as the Executive): a lightweight system providing primitives like (preemptively-multitasked) processes, threads, virtual memory management, IPC, interrupt handling, etc.
 - The Posix personality: provides interfaces similar to those of BSD Unix.
 This is currently part of the kernel together with VXK, and closely bound